AOR AR-DV1 "Digital

 Major Digital Modes lacking is NXDN

-NOT a scanning type receiver, it does not support trunking of any kind.
+NOT a scanning type receiver, it does not support standard trunking.

 Decode quality while quite acceptable